-The Home Equity Access Scheme allows people over Age Pension age who own real estate in Australia to supplement their retirement income by accessing a voluntary, non-taxable loan from the Federal Government.
-You do not need to be receiving an Age Pension to access the Home Equity Access Scheme.
+The Home Equity Access Scheme allows people of Age Pension age who own suitable real estate in Australia to supplement their retirement income by accessing a voluntary, non-taxable loan from the Federal Government.
+You do not need to be receiving a qualifying pension to access the Home Equity Access Scheme.

-The loan is secured against real estate, usually your home.
-You can repay the loan at any time, including from your deceased estate.
+The loan is secured against suitable real estate, often your home.
+Repayments can be made at any time, or it can be repaid on the sale of the secured real estate or from your estate.

 You and your partner may use the Home Equity Access Scheme to access up to 150 per cent of the maximum fortnightly Age Pension rate.
+Maximum-rate pensioners can receive up to an extra 50 per cent on top of their fortnightly Age Pension payment.
+Self funded retirees can receive the whole 150 per cent of the pension rate.
+Part-pensioners can receive an amount in between.

-A no negative equity guarantee means that you won't have to repay more than the the market value of the property secured against the loan, minus any other mortgages or legitimate encumbrances.
+A no negative equity guarantee means that you won't have to repay more than the market value of the property securing the loan, minus any other mortgages or legitimate encumbrances.

 You can receive payments from the Home Equity Access Scheme on a fortnightly basis.
 And, you are also able to access two lump sum advance payments in any 12-month period of up to 50 per cent of the annual maximum rate of the Age Pension.
+Any lump sum advance reduces the maximum fortnightly loan amount you can take over the subsequent 12-month period.

-As date of publication the interest rate for the Home Equity Access Scheme is 3.95 per cent.
+At the date of publication the interest rate for the Home Equity Access Scheme is 3.95 per cent.